-The third narrative emerging in Canada that I want to challenge is the idea that when the highly cyclical oil and gas business is profitable and is able to reward investors, like we are today, that's bad for Canadians.
+The third misconception emerging in Canada that I want to challenge is the idea that when the highly cyclical oil and gas business is profitable - and is able to reward investors, like we are today - that's bad for Canadians.

-In order for the economy to grow and Canadians to prosper, Canada needs its largest industries to be successful.
+For the economy to grow and Canadians to prosper, Canada needs its largest job creators to be successful.
 When the Canadian oil and gas industry thrives - so do Canadians.